arthi2900/app1/docs/prd.md

 - Can view student allocation list for all exams
 - Can view individual student results for all exams\n- Can view exam analytics\n- Cannot edit or delete teacher exams
 - Can delete self-created exams with restrictions
-- Can force delete self-created exams with strict confirmation
+- Can force delete self-created exams with strict confirmation\n
 #### 9.7.4 Admin Access Rules
 - Has cross-school visibility
 - Can view all exams across all schools